PennyLaneAI/pennylane/doc/introduction/interfaces/tfe.rst

 .. _tf_interf:

+.. currentmodule:: pennylane

 TensorFlow interface
 --------------------

 To use a quantum node in combination with TensorFlow's Eager mode, we have to make it compatible with TensorFlow.
-A TensorFlow-compatible quantum node can be created either by using the ``interface='tfe'`` flag in the qnode decorator, or by calling the :func:`QNode.to_tfe` function.
-Internally, the translation is executed by the :func:`TFEQNode` function that returns the new quantum node object.
+A TensorFlow-compatible quantum node can be created either by using the ``interface='tfe'`` flag in the qnode decorator, or by calling the :func:`QNode.to_tf <pennylane.qnode.QNode>` function.
+Internally, the translation is executed by the :func:`TFEQNode <interfaces.TFEQNode>` function that returns the new quantum node object.

 .. note::
     To use the TensorFlow eager execution interface in PennyLane, you must first install TensorFlow.